i5tg/ClientCommunication/README.md

 This is demonstration of how Client and servers communicate.
+Exactly how multiplayer games work...
 (Coded in python).
-I made this script while learning the websocket library.
+I made this script while learning the socket library.

 [HOW TO USE]